Alor Setar Tower: Radio

+This tower also used by TV Alhijrah for analogue UHF 32 around 2013, however it was closed on late 2017/early 2018 due to low viewers.

 Description

 With a total height of 165.5 m, it is the third tallest telecommunication tower in Malaysia (behind the Kuala Lumpur Tower, 421 m and the newly opened Kuantan 188, 188 m, managed by Menara Kuala Lumpur Sdn.
 Bhd, a subsidiary of Telekom Malaysia Berhad (TM), and it was surpassed by Kuantan 188 as the second tallest tower in 2020.

 The design of Alor Setar Tower is inspired from the Kedah’s state nickname ‘Jelapang Padi' which refers to the geographical landscape of the state that is dominated by rows of paddy field with the structure of the tower represents 'Serumpun Padi' or the tied rice clusters, while the large pillar supporting the tower structure implies the 'Tiang Seri', symbolizes the strength of the people of Kedah Darul Aman.